 Christmastime holds a special place in my heart – just a tad behind Halloween.
 While movie marathons are always fun in my book, holiday films have a certain comfort and nostalgia that nothing compares to.
 My list of must-watch Christmas flicks pretty much consists of every single one, but there are a few that I find extra special.
 Some I specifically select for different moods, or depending on the people watching with me.
-So here’s my list of Christmas films that will please just about every type of person, Grinch included.
+So here’s my list of Christmas films that will please just about every type of person, the Grinch included.

 National Lampoon’s Christmas Vacation (The Traditionalist)

 I personally don’t think there is a movie with better, and perhaps more, one-liners, timeless jokes and memorable sequences than Christmas Vacation.
 The 1989 film starring Chevy Chase and Beverly D’Angelo will have you laughing nonstop as Clark Griswold tries desperately to make the most of Christmas, while dealing with the hectic nature of the holiday.
 It’s a true classic that I find myself watching multiple times throughout the month.

 Another classic 80’s film, Gremlins follows Billy, a teen who is gifted a mogwai named Gizmo for Christmas.
 After he fails to follow a couple key rules of care for Gizmo, a batch of new mogwai are hatched and eventually find themselves transforming into menacing creatures.
 It’s up to Billy and Gizmo, alongside Billy’s crush Kate, to save their town.
 A mix of horror and comedy, this film is perfect for people who want to sway from the standard holly jolly.